acolomba/blackvuesync/README.md

 ##### Reference

-To operate correctly, the docker image requires at a minimum:
+These options are required for the docker image to operate correctly:

 * The `ADDRESS` parameter set to the dashcam address.
 * The `/recordings` volume mapped to the desired destination of the downloaded recordings.